sim186/gpu_bidirectional_raytracer/README.md

 # gpu_bidirectional_raytracer
-A ray tracer written in C/C-CUDA running in GPGPU
+A ray tracer written in C/C-CUDA running on GPGPU